BorgwardtLab/PyChange/README.md

 `--preprocessing`: Transformation of sequence before applying change detection.
 - `none`: **default**  Raw sequence, for change in mean.
-- `diff`: Change detection of gradient sequecne.
+- `diff`: Change detection on gradient sequence, for changes in Brownian motion.
 - `logdiff`: To remove skewness in `diff`.
 - `percdiff`: Percentile differences for changes in intensities, i.e. fincancial derrivatives.
 - `logpercdiff`:To remove skewness of `percdiff`.